 Learn about the city’s textile past.

-The linen hayday was the 18th century when manufacturing was at its peak and Lisburn was at the heart of it.
+The linen hayday was in the 18th century when manufacturing was at its peak and Lisburn was at the heart of it.
 Favoured by European royalty, Irish linen was the fabric chosen for the napkins on the Titanic, and was even used in Neil Armstrong’s parachute!
 You can learn all about its history here in Lisburn.

 Explore Hillsborough Castle